position Associate Head Coach

-Jake Diebler begins his first season on the Ohio State bench as an assistant coach after spending the last three seasons on the Vanderbilt sidelines in the same capacity.
+Jake Diebler begins his third season on the Ohio State bench as an assistant coach in 2010-21 after spending three seasons on the Vanderbilt sidelines in the same capacity.

 Jon is the all-time leading scorer in Ohio High School basketball history (3,208).
 Jake holds the all-time Ohio high school career records in both assists (835) and steals (578).